hzeller/beagleg/README.md

       -S                        : Synchronous: don't queue (Default: off).
-      --loop[=count]            : Loop file number of times (no value: forever) [*] All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W (the actual mapping to a connector happens with --channel-layout and --axis-mapping, the default values map the channels left to right on the Bumps-board as X,Y,Z,E,A) You can either specify --port <port> to listen for commands or give a GCode-filename All numbers can optionally be given as fraction, e.g. --steps-mm '3200/6.35,200/3'
+      --loop[=count]            : Loop file number of times (no value: forever) [*] All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W (the actual mapping to a connector happens with --axis-mapping, the default values map the channels left to right on the Bumps-board as X,Y,Z,E,A) You can either specify --port <port> to listen for commands or give a GCode-filename All numbers can optionally be given as fraction, e.g. --steps-mm '3200/6.35,200/3'